 In 1968, a prosecution began in Brighton, England against a poet named Bill Butler.
 His crime: publishing poetry and literature.
-In a stunning turn of events, the poet was found guilty, destroyed, and later died from his injuries.
+In a stunning turn of events, the poet was found guilty, publicly destroyed, and later died from his injuries.

 In 1965 he pulled up stakes and moved to Brighton, England, where he opened the much-beloved Unicorn Bookshop at No 50 Gloucester Road.
 He painted the building in wild hippie colors and set about enlightening Brightonians with a vast stock of novels, essays, poetry, photographs, magazines, and pamphlets.
 There was nothing too weird, too sexually explicit, or too striking for Bill to carry.